heidi37/bird-journal/README.md

 The line above exports the 'EntrySchema' defined in the model as 'Entry' from the 'entries' collection.

+The userId on an entry should be the data type "ObjectId".

 ## Related Projects
 Here is another very simple web application that accesses a static API that I built for learning purposes: https://heidifryzell.com/what-bird/